red-gate/FlywayGithubAction/README.md

 ## `extraArgs`

-The Flyway Github Action provides direct support for the most common Flyway parameters.
+The Flyway Github Action provides direct support for the most common parameters.
 The `extraArgs` input is provided so that parameters that aren't directly supported by the GitHub Action can be used.

 Items supplied to `extraArgs` need to be specified as if they're being passed on the commandline.
 E.g: